mikelevins/the_fabric_kawa/doc/tapis.md

 9P protocol.

-This is a preliminary document that sketches the high-level design of the brocade server and its APIs.
+This is a preliminary document that sketches the high-level design of the tapis server and its APIs.
 Expect details to change as we discover improvements to the organization of the API.

-## The brocade filesystem
+## The tapis filesystem

-As in all 9P applications, brocade presents its services as a logical filesystem.
+As in all 9P applications, tapis presents its services as a logical filesystem.
 The top levels of the filesystem look like this:

     /